armankhondker/aVeryFunCryptoService/README.md

 -H 'Content-Type: application/json' \
 --data-raw '{INSERT_ENCRYPTED_NUM}'
 ```
-##### Note: You can reset the statistics of the application for easier testing by using the reset API: `curl -L -X POST 'localhost:8080/reset'`
+##### Note: You can reset the statistics of the application for while testing by using the reset API: `curl -L -X POST 'localhost:8080/reset'`

 Example Input/Output Sequence
 ---